gorkang/jsPsychMonkeys/README.md

 If you want to create and configure an RStudio project to release Monkeys:

 Use the `folder` parameter to select a specific folder for the RStudio project
-Use the `uid` parameter to set a number of participants, e.g. `uid = "1:10"` would launch monkeys 1 to 10 Use the `local_folder_tasks` parameter to indicate the location of the jsPsychMakeR protocol
+Use the `uid` parameter to set the participants' numeric id's, e.g. `uid = 1:10` would launch monkeys 1 to 10 Use the `local_folder_tasks` parameter to indicate the location of the jsPsychMakeR protocol

 ```
 jsPsychMonkeys::create_monkeys_project(folder = "~/Downloads/Monkeys/",
-                                       uid = "1:10",
+                                       uid = 1:10,
                                        local_folder_tasks = "~/Downloads/new_protocol/")

 ```